bschulz81/robustregression/README.md

 > ctrl.outlier_tolerance=1.5

 before we call the regression function.

+Similarly, the loss function can be changed.
+For example, the absolute value of the residuals is usually more statistically robust than the square of the residuals

+> ctrl.lossfunction=rrl.LossFunctions.absolutevalue

+changes the lossfunction to the absolute value.

+One can also specify Huber's loss function, but then one also has to supply a border parameter delta after which the function stops its err^2 behavior and turns into |err|.

 Note that the forward search can be very time consuming, as its performance is given by the binomial koefficient of the pointnumber over the maximum number of